 Adding the hanging hardware

 Once your sandwich is complete you will need to clean the edges and add some mounting hardware to be able to hang it on the wall.
-Commercial facilities use CNC equipment to rout the edges.
-In a small DIY operation you may use a hand router and a straight edge to achieve the same objective.
+Commercial facilities use CNC equipment to route the edges.
+In a small DIY operation, you may use a hand router and a straight edge to achieve the same objective.

 Having completed the panel you will need to add an offset frame to the back.
 Or set the print into a proper liner and a frame.
 There are multiple options for the offset frame.
 Options may vary from the wooden or MDF profile to plastic and aluminum.